-Slack management exposed BP to high safety risk: leaked report
+Slack data management exposed BP to high safety risk: leaked report

 "The same happy-go-lucky attitude that played a role in major accidents in the past is seemingly still reflected in the management of safety information across the oil giant’s operations from rig to refinery."

-(Reporting by Ron Bousso; editing by Susan Thomas)
+(Reporting by Ron Bousso; editing by Susan Thomas/Ruth Pitchford)